Entry-Level IT Resume Examples to Help You Succeed This Year

 Information Technology (IT) can be a very heavily specialized field so it makes sense that you would need years of experience to become an IT professional.
 The good news, however, is that you don’t need experience to enter the information technology industry.
 Here’s how you can get an entry-level job in information technology.

 Entry-level IT positions often rely more on your knowledge than on previous experience.
 Typically, you’ll be able to find these positions simply by searching directly online for the term, “entry-level IT positions.”
-Additionally, if a general IT position doesn’t state that you need years of experience, you can always apply for the position and hope the hiring manager will be interested in offering it to you.
+Additionally, if a general IT position doesn’t state that you need extensive experience, you can always apply for the position and feature skills and qualifications that the hiring manager will be interested in.

 How do you land an entry-level position in IT?
 Typically, it requires you to stand out from other job seekers on your job application.
 Here are a few ways you can ensure that recruiters take a second look at your great resume, by including key elements in each of your resume sections.